macarey/soles4souls-twilio-demo/public/README.md

-# Levelpath Shoes Demo
+# Soles4Souls Demo

-This is a demo application for Levelpath Shoes showcasing AI Assistant integration.
+This is a demo application for Soles4Souls showcasing AI Assistant integration.

 ## Features
 - Modern shoe storefront